-Livestock Pavilion

-Show: Saturday approx. 11:45am
+Livestock Pavilion Show: Saturday approx. 11:45am

-- Participants must currently be an exhibitor in the Dairy Class - Calf must be a Spring, Winter, or Fall calf only.
-If the youth does not have the required age animal, they may borrow one from another exhibitor with the exhibitor's permission. - The number of groups will depend on how many entries we have. - All participants will then compete for an overall winner. - All participants will receive a \$5 food stand coupon sponsored by Wild's Dairy Farm. - Safety is the number one factor.
+- All clubs & organizations may participate in this class - Participants may borrow a calf from another club with a spring, winter, or fall calf to show & are not required to have any members exhibiting dairy cattle to participate. - The number of groups will depend on how many entries we have. - All participants will then compete for an overall winner.
+1st place \$75, 2nd place \$50, 3rd place \$25 sponsored by Wild's Dairy Farm - Safety is the number one factor.
 No loud noises or objects that could inflict harm to the animal or the exhibitor.
-Any paint or glue should be non-toxic and safe for all involved.
+Any paint or glue should be non-toxic & safe for all involved.
 All painting should be done at the wash rack, so the floors will be kept spot free. - Judging will be 80% on the calf, 20% other.
 Judges will be determined on the day of the show. - Exhibitors shall register on Fair Entry.